tanvi009/Statistics_Questions/README.md

 **Eigenvalue:**  The eigenvalue is a measure of how much of the variance of the observed variables a factor explains.
 Any factor with an eigenvalue ≥1 explains more variance than a single observed variable.

 **Scree Plot:** Scree Plot determine optimal number of factors or components we can use in FA.
-If Eigne Values < 1 , those factprs are not considered.
+If Eigne Values < 1 , those factors are not considered.

 **Factor Loading:** The relationship of each variable to the underlying factor is expressed by the so-called factor loading.